SrijanDeo-DA-DS/spotify-music-app/README.md

 spotify-music-app
 ==============================

-This app will help all music enthusiasts to predict success/failure of a new music, get new song recommendations, insights module and analytics all in one place
+This app will help all music enthusiasts to predict success/failure of a new music, get new song recommendations, insights module and analytics all in one place.

+* Built in Python = 3.10

 Project Organization
 ------------